eu-cdse/documentation/Support.md

 Describe your problem in detail in the field Description.

-You can also add upload attachments such as screenshots in the Attachments section.
+You can also upload attachments such as screenshots in the Attachments section.

 Once you’ve finished, click SUBMIT.